 IV Fluids for Diarrhea and Vomiting

 In the case of dehydration treatment, IV therapy usually involves a saline mixture that contains sodium, sugars like glucose or dextrose, and electrolytes such as potassium.
 IV solutions are made using crystalloid solutions, which aid water passage in your cells through osmosis.
 There are three types of crystalloid solutions — hypotonic, hypertonic, and isotonic.
+Fluid requirements can vary based on body weight.

 • Hypotonic: Used to treat dehydration from metabolic acidosis, diabetic ketoacidosis, and hypernatremia, which occurs when sodium levels are too high.
 Hypotonic solutions lead to water moving from extracellular fluid to intracellular fluid — from the space outside of your cells to the space inside.
 This process is due to the lower quantity of solutes in the solution when compared to blood plasma.

-Mobile IV Medic’s rehydration treatment is a simple saline solution, made from a mixture of water, electrolytes, and sodium chloride.
+Mobile IV Medic’s rehydration treatment is a simple saline solution made from a mixture of water, electrolytes, and sodium chloride.
 Proper rehydration will lead to a wide array of positive effects, including:

 • Prevention of dry mouth.